defiantgoat/woowoofund-app/README.md

   * The client application will run at http://localhost:8080/app/
   * NOTE: The application expects the [WooWooFund API](https://github.com/defiantgoat/woowoofund-api) to be running as well at http://localhost:9292/api/

+## Known Issues
+* Tests do not exist for full coverage as this is POC
+* Design and UI/UX would need further refinement.
+* Code needs to be reviewed for optimizations.